IanSapp128/Tectrix-VR-data-extractor/README.md

 ### Known issues

 Currently, some of the images are corrupt upon export due to the way the bytes are stored.
+The latest push resolves almost all of the textures in Sweeny Town not working.
+Some are still broken, but most are now exporting correctly.
+There seems to be a discrepancy with the byte sizes in the header.